BART offers opportunities to support our aims in very practical ways depending upon your experience and availability.

 • Maybe you just know of an area in need of our help!

-There are no barriers to volunteering as anyone who has an interest in the river can make a valuable contribution.
+There are no barriers to volunteering as anyone who has an interest in the river can make a valuable contribution and we seek to reflect the communities in which we operate.
 This calendar will be updated to show upcoming BART events.
-If you are interested in getting involved with any of these days, please contact info@bristolavonriverstrust.org
+If you are interested in getting involved with any of these days, please contact volunteer@bristolavonriverstrust.org